millette/t4-ro/readme.md

 # or http://localhost:3000/custom/all
 ```

-And now visiting as a quadrillion times faster, hourray!
+And now visiting is a quadrillion times faster, hourray!
+We're now using MDX at build-time instead of runtime, which makes a huge difference but requires that all the content be known as we build and export it.

+You can use any web server you want of course.
+Just point it to the `t4-ro/out/` directory and rewrite `/custom/` URLs without an extension to find the `.html` file.

 If you must stop `dat`, you can restart it like so: